 (b) if that person is not the operator of the pipeline operation concerned, to the operator.

+[Clause 67 inserted by No. 13 of 2005 s.
+32.]

 68. Effect of pending review by Tribunal

 (1) Subject to this clause, a reference to the Tribunal for further review of a decision does not affect the operation of the decision or prevent the taking of action to implement that decision, except to the extent that the Tribunal makes an order to the contrary.